Webinar: Why Ending Food Waste Should Be On the COP30 Agenda

 The Opportunities

-On Wednesday, November 12th at the Action of Food Hub, join us for a series of conversations dedicated to bringing attention to food loss and waste (FLW) and climate change, with special attention being paid to strategies, idea-sharing, and solutions.
+On Wednesday, November 12th at the Action on Food Hub, join us for a series of conversations dedicated to bringing attention to food loss and waste (FLW) and climate change, with special attention being paid to strategies, idea-sharing, and solutions.

 Wednesday, 12 November, 9:30-10:30 a.m.
 Brasilia